 Compass students have more than just a regular high school transcript to show to colleges and employers.
 All Compass students graduate with:

-- A letter of recommendation from a local business and/or organization
+- A letter of recommendation from their internship experience

 - A clear post-secondary plan for success including financial considerations